johannesboyne/soa_scaling_terraform_infrastructure/README.md

 * *[docker](https://www.docker.com/)*:

-> Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.[2]
+> Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.
+[Wikipedia](https://en.wikipedia.org/wiki/Docker_(software))

 * *[Packer](https://packer.io/)*:

+> Packer is a tool for creating machine and container images for multiple platforms from a single source configuration.
+[Packer.io](http://packer.io)

 * *[Terraform](https://terraform.io/)*:

+> Terraform provides a common configuration to launch infrastructure — from physical and virtual servers to email and DNS providers.
+[Terraform.io](https://terraform.io/)

 * *[Atlas](https://atlas.hashicorp.com/)*:

+> Atlas unites HashiCorp development and infrastructure management tools to create a version control system for infrastructure.
+[Atlas](https://atlas.hashicorp.com/)

 ##Workflow